Domain Generalization for Crop Segmentation with Standardized Ensemble Knowledge Distillation: Related Works

-More recently, rigorous validation benchmarks have been proposed to compare the advantages of different approaches and backbones for classification \cite{gulrajani2020search, angarano2022back}.
-In the meantime, segmentation across multiple scenarios has been studied through the design of massive foundation models \cite{kirillov2023segany} and specific DG methods.
-As we aim to push the limits of generalization for small and efficient architectures, we focus on the latter approach.
-In particular, \cite{pan2018two} proposed an Instance Batch Normalization (IBN) block for residual modules to avoid networks' bias toward low-level domain-specific features like color, contrast, and texture. \cite{nuriel2021permuted}, on the same line, proposed a permuted Adaptive Instance Normalization (PAdaIN) block, which works at both low-level and high-level features, randomly swapping second-order statistics between source domains and hence regularizing the network towards invariant features. \cite{choi2021robustnet} proposed RobustNet, a model incorporating an Instance Selective Whitening (ISW) loss disentangling and removing the domain-specific style in feature covariance. \cite{lee2022wildnet} proposed to extract domain-generalized features by leveraging a variety of contents and styles using a wild dataset.
-Most recently, \cite{wang2021embracing} has been the first attempt to apply knowledge distillation in the DG framework for classification tasks proposing a gradient filtering approach. \cite{lee2022cross}, instead, proposed Cross-domain Ensemble Distillation (XDED) to extract the knowledge from domain-specific teachers and obtain a general student.
-However, this setup was only applied to classification, while the authors used a different approach for segmentation based on a single training domain.
-This was probably because largely-used segmentation datasets do not allow benchmarking on multiple domains.
+Generalization to Out-of-domain (OOD) data distributions is one of the most critical requirements for real-world computer vision applications like crop segmentation.
+Recently, rigorous validation benchmarks have been proposed to compare the advantages of different approaches and backbones for classification \cite{gulrajani2020search,angarano2022back}.
+In the meantime, segmentation across multiple scenarios has been studied, either designing massive foundation models \cite{kirillov2023segany} or creating new DG methods.
+As we aim to push the limits of generalization for efficient and easily deployable architectures, we focus on the latter approach.
+In particular, \cite{pan2018two} proposed an Instance Batch Normalization (IBN) block for residual modules to avoid bias toward low-level domain-specific features like color, contrast, and texture. \cite{nuriel2021permuted}, on the same line, proposed a permuted Adaptive Instance Normalization (PAdaIN) block, which works at both low-level and high-level features, randomly swapping second-order statistics between source domains and hence regularizing the network towards invariant features. \cite{choi2021robustnet} proposed RobustNet, a model incorporating an Instance Selective Whitening (ISW) loss disentangling and removing the domain-specific style in feature covariance. \cite{lee2022wildnet} proposed to extract domain-generalized features by leveraging a variety of contents and styles using a "wild" dataset.
+Most recently, \cite{wang2021embracing} has been the first attempt to apply KD in the DG framework for classification tasks, proposing a gradient filtering approach. \cite{lee2022cross} proposed Cross-domain Ensemble Distillation (XDED) to extract the knowledge from domain-specific teachers and obtain a general student.
+However, this setup was only applied to classification, while the authors used a different approach for segmentation distilling from a single teacher.
+Standard DG benchmarks almost solely focus on domestic environments or autonomous driving \cite{pascal-voc-2012,cordts2016cityscapes}, and generalization for crop segmentation has been addressed only in the last few years.
+In particular, \cite{weyler2023towards} proposes a style transfer method for robust weed segmentation, considering only one crop type. \cite{Panda_2023_CVPR} proposes supervised Domain Adaptation for row crop segmentation, requiring target-domain labeled data.
+We push the generalization concept further, including not only weather and lighting conditions but also aiming to generalize to unseen crop types without prior knowledge about the target data distribution.
+We take advantage of the capabilities provided by ensemble KD \cite{allen2022towards} to transfer the knowledge of domain-expert teachers to a general multi-domain student.
+We improve the method proposed in \cite{lee2022cross} for classification, adding logit standardization to balance the contribution of different teachers to the KD loss and applying it to real-world crop segmentation.
+Each teacher must be trained only once, and the method can be extended to more domains by just training a new teacher and then distilling.